seijihosokawa/protein-visualizer/README.md

       * This button allows you to take a screenshot of the current protein, it does not include the info box and will be named as the protein "pdbcode.png"
     * Full Screen
       * This button allows you to get rid of our nav bar and footer and experience the protein in a full screen, press <kbd>ESC</kbd> to exit full screen
+    * Center Protein
+      * This button centers the protein in case you lose the angle you began with
     * Toggle Spin
       * Toggle/Untoggles the protein spinning around y-axis
     * Toggle Rock